PreMix: Label-Efficient Multiple Instance Learning via Non-Contrastive Pre-training and Feature Mixing

 \subsubsection{Pre-training: Barlow Twins Slide Mixing}

-Initializing neural networks from pre-trained models offers a compelling advantage: the ability to harness knowledge gained from unlabeled datasets.
-By initializing with these pre-trained weights, we effectively equip the model with a starting set of weights that capture general patterns and representations.
-This strategy proves particularly advantageous when confronted with target tasks constrained by limited data availability \citep{Transfer_Learning}.
+Initializing neural networks with pre-trained models offers the advantage of leveraging knowledge from unlabeled datasets, providing a strong starting point with weights that capture general patterns and representations.
+This is especially effective for tasks with limited labeled data \citep{Transfer_Learning}.

-The main component of PreMix focuses on enhancing the MIL aggregator through better initialization, with the overarching goal of improving downstream WSI classification performance.
-This approach is particularly valuable when the number of labeled WSIs is limited while unlabeled WSIs remain underutilized.

-Inspired by the Barlow Twins method \cite{Barlow_Twins_SSL}, which has been proven effective for pre-training on natural images, we introduce several key modifications to adapt it for pre-training the MIL aggregator.
-By utilizing zero-padding and masking techniques, we ensure consistent batch dimensions during the pre-training phase, thereby addressing the challenge of variability in the number of region features extracted from each slide.
+The core focus of PreMix is to improve the MIL aggregator through better initialization, ultimately enhancing downstream WSI classification performance.
+This approach maximizes the use of unlabeled WSIs, making it especially valuable in scenarios with limited labeled data.
+To achieve this, we adopt the Barlow Twins method \citep{Barlow_Twins_SSL} as the base non-contrastive SSL method and introduce an \textit{intra-batch mixing} strategy to generate additional positive pairs.
+Since WSIs can produce varying numbers of region features, we apply zero-padding and masking techniques to ensure consistent batch dimensions during pre-training.

-\textbf{Slide augmentation.} It is important to note that the direct application of standard augmentations from the \textit{PyTorch Torchvision} library \cite{Pytorch} is unsuitable for our specific context as our inputs consist of extracted features rather than natural images.
-To address this challenge, we have applied modifications to four specific augmentations: random zeroing, the addition of Gaussian noise, random scaling, and random cropping.
-Figure \ref{fig:premix_barlow_twins_slide_mixing_pre-training} illustrates the slide-level augmentations of the WSI input features, designated as \(X_{N\text{A}}\) and \(X_{N\text{B}}\) for the \(N^\text{th}\) WSI in the batch.
-After the slide augmentation process is completed for every WSI in the batch, all \(X_{1\text{A}}\) to \(X_{N\text{A}}\) are combined into \(X_{\text{A}}\), and similarly, \(X_{1\text{B}}\) to \(X_{N\text{B}}\) are combined into \(X_{\text{B}}\).
+\textbf{Slide augmentation.} Standard augmentations from the \textit{PyTorch Torchvision} library \citep{Pytorch} are not directly applicable in our context, as our inputs are extracted WSI features rather than natural images.
+To address this limitation, we adapt four specific augmentations: random zeroing, Gaussian noise addition, random scaling, and random cropping, so they can be applied to WSI features during pre-training.
+As shown in \hyperref[fig:premix_barlow_twins_slide_mixing_pre-training]{Figure \ref{fig:premix_barlow_twins_slide_mixing_pre-training}}, for the \(N^\text{th}\) WSI in the batch, the augmented features are denoted as \(X_{N\text{A}}\) and \(X_{N\text{B}}\).
+After applying augmentations to all WSIs in the batch, the features \(X_{1\text{A}}\) to \(X_{N\text{A}}\) are combined into \(X_{\text{A}}\), and similarly, \(X_{1\text{B}}\) to \(X_{N\text{B}}\) are combined into \(X_{\text{B}}\).